+There are certain areas where parking on a single white line is in fact illegal and those that permitted.
 If you are taking a driving test however, it is worth noting that a driving examiner will not try and ‘trick’ you into parking in an illegal area such as double yellow lines or single yellow lines during the times shown on the sign.
 They may park on the left when it’s safe and legal to do so.

 Explained are the various types of single white lines found at the edge of the road, their meaning and whether or not you can legally park on them.

 A continuous single white line used at the edge of a carriageway, other than at junctions, exits from private drives and lay-bys.
 Used on the left-hand side of the road and alongside the central reservation of dual carriageway roads.

 Alternative edge of carriageway marking, with raised ribs to provide audible and tactile warnings when the line is being crossed.
 They are used on motorways and other roads with hard shoulders or hard marginal strips.